Curious about how many laps is a mile around a track? Then you’ve come to the right place.

 - Lane 8 – 453.7 meters

 There you have it!
-If you have ever wondered how many laps are one mile or any other track distances, then today’s post should get you started on the right path.
+If you have ever wondered how many laps is a mile around a track or any other track distances, then today’s post should get you started on the right path.
 The rest is just up to you.

 Please feel free to leave your comments and questions down below.